-Your business plan should be what a banker or venture capitalist expects to see, presented in the order they expect to see it in.
+Your business plan should present what a banker or venture capitalist expects to see, in the order they expect to see it in.
 Following a standard business plan outline will keep you on track, and save you from botching your best chance at getting your business funded.

-For example, although the executive summary obviously comes as the first section of a business plan, I recommend writing it after everything else is done, so you know exactly what appears in the rest of your business plan.
+For example, although the executive summary comes as the first section of a business plan, I recommend writing it after everything else is done, so you know exactly what appears in the rest of your business plan.

-Is the order important?
 If you have the main components, the order doesn’t matter that much, but what’s presented here is the sequence I suggest for a standard business plan.

 In this article, I will cover the following: